yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 that need polishing.
 Indeed, type class inheritance and handling trait bounds on top-level functions will again improve the utility of type class extraction.

 The project also shed light on promising paths for future work.
-Among them, especially making it possible to extract items from other crates or storing already extracted items for future use could provide good value to users.
+Especially, making it possible to extract items from other crates or storing already extracted items for future use could provide good value to users.
 The other promising direction is to target the new imperative phase of Scala Stainless.

 # References